koenigscode/WaSubby/README.md

 ## Known limitations

-- Sometimes, especially when using the "tiny" whisper model (`npm run fast-dev`, `npm run clean-fast-dev`), the subtitles have some issues, e.g. some words are very repeated multiple times.
+- Sometimes, especially when using the "tiny" whisper model (`npm run fast-dev`), the subtitles have some issues, e.g. some words are very repeated multiple times.
   This is a common issue with whisper
 - When showing multiple subtitle tracks, the order of the subtitles might switch around.
   This is because we're using the browser `<video>`, which natively doesn't support showing multiple subtitles at all,